dotnet/AspNetCore.Docs/aspnet/tutorials/web-api-help-pages-using-swagger.rst

 Understanding the various methods of an API can be a challenge for a developer when building a consuming application.

-Generating good documentation and help pages as a part of your Web API using `Swagger <a href="http://swagger.io/">`_ with the .NET Core implementation `Swashbuckle <a href="https://github.com/domaindrivendev/Ahoy">`_ is as easy as adding a couple of NuGet packages and modifying the *Startup.cs*.
+Generating good documentation and help pages as a part of your Web API using Swagger_ with the .NET Core implementation `Swashbuckle <https://github.com/domaindrivendev/Ahoy>`_ is as easy as adding a couple of NuGet packages and modifying the *Startup.cs*.

-- `Swashbuckle <a href="https://github.com/domaindrivendev/Ahoy">`_ is an open source project for generating Swagger documents for Web APIs that are built with ASP.NET Core MVC.
+- `Swashbuckle <https://github.com/domaindrivendev/Ahoy>`_ is an open source project for generating Swagger documents for Web APIs that are built with ASP.NET Core MVC.

-- `Swagger <a href="http://swagger.io/">`_ is a machine readable representation of a RESTful API that enables support for interactive documentation, client SDK generation and discoverability.
+- Swagger_ is a machine readable representation of a RESTful API that enables support for interactive documentation, client SDK generation and discoverability.

 This tutorial builds on the sample on :doc:`first-web-api`.
 If you'd like to follow along, download the sample at https://github.com/aspnet/Docs/tree/master/aspnet/tutorials/first-web-api/sample.